Revisiting quantum walk advantages: A mean hitting time perspective: Model

 In our one dimensional discrete time quantum walk to calculate MHT we use the setup proposed and numerically studied in \cite{Chelminiak2025}, with two measurement devices at the ends of the chain.
 Thus we extend the evolution by incorporating measurement with projection operator

 The evolution, assuming the particle has not been yet measured is given by

 with

+Importantly while frequent measurements in a continuous-time limit could lead to the quantum Zeno effect, in our discrete-time scenario, the particle is able to propagate between measurements, ensuring a finite MHT.
 To gain better intuition about what MHT in quantum walks means we propose simple modification the the well known quantum counterpart of the Galton board.
 Similarly to classical walks the simplest experimental realization uses the Galton board, but instead of particle one uses photons and instead of wooden pins one puts beamsplitters.
-Additionally to calculate MHT in this setup we propose modification in the form of detectors at both ends of the board.
-The scheme of the experiment we show on Fig. \ref{quantumgalton}
+Additionally like in previous scenario to calculate MHT in this setup we propose modification in the form of detectors at both ends of the board which act the same as shelves on Fig. \ref{galton} and enable one to one correspondance with Eq. \ref{ew2}.
+The scheme of the experiment we show on Fig. \ref{quantumgalton}.